rhadp/automotive-image-builder/contrib/secure-boot/README.md

-If you have an image where the EFI files are signed with the secureboot keys you can use the `secboot_vars.fd` file generated above by passing `--secureboot-vars=secboot_vars.fd` to autmotive-image-builder.
-This will fail to boot an non-signed or incorrectly signed image.
+If you have an image where the EFI files are signed with the secureboot keys you can use the `secboot_vars.fd` file generated above by passing `--secureboot-vars=secboot_vars.fd` to `automotive-image-builder`.
+This will fail to boot a non-signed or incorrectly signed image.

 ## Signing EFI files